Portsmouth F.C. Women: Dave Coyle

-Any history of Pompey Ladies must start with Dave Coyle.
-Between his formation of the club in 1987 and his sad passing due to cancer in August 2016 he fulfilled every role in the club, short of playing for them.
-A common tribute to him was that "he was the nicest man in football".
+Between his formation of the club in 1987 and his sad passing due to cancer in August 2016 he fulfilled severals role in the club.
 He was awarded the Outstanding Contribution to Women's Football at the FA Women's Football Awards in December 2015 and a minute's silence in his honour was observed at all Tier 3 and Tier 4 games on the Sunday after his death.
-His contribution is still recognised by his appointment as past president within the club.
-A flag of Dave Coyle can still be seen at Portsmouth Women matches today.

 In April 2024 Dave was inducted into the Portsmouth FC Hall of Fame.
 He was only the second person linked to the women's team inducted, following former Captain Gemma Hilliers induction in 2018.

 Mick & Ann Williams, Eric Coleborn

 Mick Williams has been heavily involved with Portsmouth Ladies since late in the 1970s.
-He got involved again when he took over from Dave Coyle in the summer of 2015 and, supported by his wife and fellow director Ann, was able to inject significant new capital into the club in order to ensure its survival.
+He got involved again when he took over from Dave Coyle in the summer of 2015 and was supported by his wife and fellow director Ann.

 At the end of the 2017–18 season, after three years in the post, Mick stepped down as chair and was replaced by Eric Coleborn.

-Mick and Ann are considered legends of Portsmouth FC for their contribution to the men's and women's teams over decades.